Community Health Center 101

 The Health Center Program is a federal grant program administered through the Health Resources and Services Administration (HRSA), which is an agency under the U.S. Department of Health and Human Services.
 Since 1965, HRSA-funded community health centers have delivered affordable, accessible, and high-quality healthcare to people with low income, uninsured or underinsured, people experiencing homelessness, migrant and seasonal farmworkers, residents of public housing, and people with limited English-speaking proficiency.

 Anyone can choose a community health center for their care.
-Today, nearly 1,400 health centers serve nearly 30 million people across the United States.
+Today, nearly 1,400 health centers serve over 31.5 million people across the United States.
 Health centers are designed to provide coordinated and patient-centered care that brings primary medical care, oral health, and behavioral health together.
 This model of care leverages health centers as leading the nation in quality, improving outcomes for patients with chronic disease such as diabetes and hypertension, and lowering healthcare costs.

 Frequently Asked Questions